apm-workshop/at-etaps2026/_pages/index.md

  </tr>
 </table>

-If you previously filled the pre-registration form, this will replace your previous information about the registration type <i>(title and abstract will remain unaffected)</i>.
+If you previously filled the pre-registration form, this will replace your previous information about the registration type <i><b>(title and abstract will remain unaffected)</b></i>.

 - [Basic registration](https://ticket.synesthesia.it/synesthesia/etaps-2026/redeem?voucher=APMWORKSHOPBASIC)